LINGUISTICS AND AFRICAN AGENCY

 If you call a Jew a Kyk… it is a special kind of racism called Antisemitism.

-Antisemitism flies off the tongue so loosely these days and is an betray of the victims of the Germany Nazi holocaust.
+Antisemitism flies off the tongue so loosely these days and it is a betrayal of the victims of the Germany Nazi holocaust.
 Actors, anyone seeking attention talks about being victims of antisemitism.
-Even Paula Abdul (the Jewish dancer) and Mila Kunis (Black Swan) claim for publicity to being victim of antisemitism.
+Even Paula Abdul (the Jewish dancer) and Mila Kunis (Black Swan) claim for publicity to being a victim of antisemitism.
 Yet when Africans play the “race card” they are fashioned as having a “chip on their shoulder”.
 What is the specific term in the English language for racism which 1 billion plus Africans live in the shadow of every day?
-Dogs, lynch mobs, hoses, apartheid, slavery, genocide, mustard gas, HIV experiments, Gene warfare (created by Israel and Apartheid South Africa) and yet no word exist to describe the peculiarity of this ongoing and unrelenting African oppression.
+Dogs, lynch mobs, hoses, apartheid, slavery, genocide, mustard gas, HIV experiments, Gene warfare (created by Israel and Apartheid South Africa) and yet no word exists to describe the peculiarity of this ongoing and unrelenting African oppression.